adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Horizontal gradient

-A horizontal gradient is calculated by finding the difference between the pixels to the right of a location and the pixels to the left of the location.
+A horizontal gradient is calculated by finding the difference between the pixels to the right of a location and the pixels to the left of it.
 The following array will be used to calculate a gradient from left to right.

 ```cpp
 #include <array>